Heat Index Calculator

-You probably know this feeling: the thermometer shows a moderate temperature, but once you leave the house, the heat becomes too much to bear.
+It's a hot day.
+You check the thermometer on your phone; it shows only a moderate temperature, but once you leave the house, the heat becomes too much to bear.
 Why does the apparent temperature differ so much from the real one?
 It is because the heat index today is particularly high.
-Our heat index calculator can tell you, how high exactly.
-Read on to discover what is the heat index and how to calculate it.
-Also, give the wind chill calculator a try.
+Our heat index calculator can tell you exactly how high.
+Read on to discover what is heat index and how to calculate it.
+You may also be interested in the wind chill calculator.

 What is the heat index

 Heat index, or the humidex, is the "felt air temperature".
-It takes into account both the air temperature and its humidity, describing how hot it really feels.
-Moist air feels hotter, because it hinders the sweat evaporation - our natural cooling mechanism.
+It takes into account both the air temperature and its humidity to describe how hot it really feels.
+Moist air feels hotter because it hinders the evaporation of sweat - our natural cooling mechanism.

 How to calculate the heat index

-Our calculator can determine the heat index basing on temperature and either the relative humidity or dew point.
+Our calculator can determine the heat index based on the temperature and either the relative humidity or dew point.
 You can check out the dew point calculator for further information on these parameters.

 - Measure the temperature outside.
 We can assume it's as high as 95°F.

 - Determine the relative humidity or the dew point.
-In this example, we will assume relative humidity of 75%.
+In this example, we will assume that the relative humidity is 75%.

 - Type these values into the heat index calculator.